GOING THROUGH THE MOTIONS

-She hath washed my feet with her tears, and wiped them with the hairs of her head.~Luke 7:44b KJV
+She has washed My feet with her tears and wiped them with the hair of her head.~Luke 7:44b NKJV

 It was “Wash Day.”
 Elise got right to work, separating the laundry into piles.

 She loaded the washer, reached for the cleaning agents, and meticulously measured the bleach, detergent, and fabric softener–pouring each into their respective receptacles.
 Then she hit the start button and glanced at the remaining piles.

 “No!”
 Elise exclaimed, jamming the stop-cycle button as she realized her mistake.

 She had accidentally put her business attire into the wash, along with bleach.
 The white clothes were still on the floor.
 Elise removed her permanent-press clothing and replaced them with whites, relieved she had retrieved her business attire before the bleach dispensed.

 “Why did I do that?” she asked herself.
 Elise quickly answered her own question.
 “Because I was just going through the motions.”